Discussing the Relationship Bill of Rights

 • to end a relationship

 Perhaps the only downside is that this list is not on Page 1 of the book.
-It might have helped my friend Alexandra avoid heartbreak before it happened.
+It might have helped my friend Prashni avoid heartbreak before it happened.

 My favourite item is the right to “be told the truth”.
 It sounds so simple, and I love that it’s stated loud and clear on this list.